Robert E. Petersen: Career

 In 1996, Petersen sold his company Petersen Publishing Company to a private equity fund for $450 million which, in 1999, sold it for $2 billion to publisher EMAP.
-In 2001 it was sold to Primedia.
+In 2001 it was sold to Primedia (now Rent Group).
 In 2007 Primedia's enthusiast publications, including all the once-Petersen titles, were again sold to Source Interlink, controlled by Ron Burkle.
 In 1999 Petersen bought Sports Afield from Hearst Corporation and he sold it in 2002 to the owners of Safari Press.

 Death

-He died on March 23, 2007 at St. John's Health Center in Santa Monica, California of complications from neuroendocrine cancer.
+He died on March 23, 2007, at St. John's Health Center in Santa Monica, California, of complications from neuroendocrine cancer.
 Margie Petersen died on November 25, 2011.

 Collections

 An avid hunter and collector, Petersen had amassed a sizable collection featuring hundreds of unique and historically significant antique and modern firearms.
 Following Petersen's death, in following with his wishes, Petersen's widow donated a 400-piece portion of his extensive collection to the National Rifle Association's National Firearms Museum in Fairfax, VA.
 Among his collection the work of firearm engraver Richard Roy of Connecticut Shotgun are displayed.
 In addition, he is the owner of the only three Parker Invincibles ever produced by Parker Bros.